 How Does It Work: Worth Data Keyboard Bar Code Scanners

 Worth Data also developed a USB interface adapter

-that allows an existing legacy keyboard wedge reader from any manufacturer to attach to the USB port as a HID USB Keyboard.
+that allows older legacy keyboard wedge readers from any manufacturer to attach to the USB port as a HID USB Keyboard.
 The Wedge Saver™ helps

 the user avoid buying new readers simply for